 In the Orinoquia, the typology of soils and their evolution are linked to the origin of the sedimentary megabasin located between the Guayana Shield and the Eastern Flank of the eastern mountain range.
-Quaternary deposits of fluvial origin predominate, Tertiary sedimentary rocks (sandstones, mudstones and limestones) resting on sediments from
+Quaternary deposits of fluvial origin predominate, Tertiary sedimentary rocks (sandstones, mudstones and limestones) resting on sediments from the Cretaceous, Paleozoic and felsic crystalline rocks from the Precambrian.
+On these materials, piedmont landscapes are developed, extensive Pliopleistocene plateaus, with variable dissection, alluvial and aeolian plains partially dissected and cut by long and narrow recent and current alluvial valleys, associated with large rivers.
+The Faults over which the Meta River runs establish two clearly differentiated subregions, the Altillanura (plain) and the so-called Orinoquia Floodplain.
+(Mendivelso 2003, mentioned by Malagón 2004).

-In addition to the characteristics, there are frequent burnings which are carried out in the project areas to promote the regeneration of pastures for livestock.
+In addition to the aforementioned characteristics, there are frequent burnings, which are carried out in the project areas to promote the regeneration of pastures for livestock.
 Burning generates progressive degradation that affects soil fertility.
 On the other hand, the most common land use in the area has been extensive livestock farming, which has caused soil erosion and compaction processes.
 On the other hand, the introduction of non-native grasses for cattle grazing has generated changes in biodiversity and soil degradation.
-Therefore, if livestock activities had continued in the project area, the soil would not have the capacity to develop regeneration processes of the native flora.
+Therefore, if livestock activities had continued in the project area, the soils would not have the capacity to develop regeneration processes of the native flora.